Indigenous cattle breeds of India: Indigenous buffalo breeds of India

 Total population and indigenous buffalo breed of India are as follows:

 Buffalo Population in India (in million)

-Total Buffalo Population in the country is 109.85 Million during 2019.
-Total Buffalo has increased by 1.1% over previous Livestock Census (2012).
-Female Buffalo Population increased by 8.61% whereas Male Buffalo is declined by 42.35% over previous census.
+The total Buffalo Population in the country was 109.85 million in 2019.
+Total Buffalo has increased by 1.1% over the previous Livestock Census (2012).
+The Female Buffalo Population increased by 8.61% whereas the Male Buffalo is declined by 42.35% over the previous census.
 About 20.5% of the total livestock is contributed by buffaloes.